YelloNox/YouTube-UnBlock/README.md

 ## Is this blocker getting in the way?
 ![a rat](/img/YouTube-ad-blocker-not-experiment-dark.png)

-## 🩹 Look no further, as here is a bandied
+## 🩹 Look no further, as here is a bandaid
 The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds a [better frame](#custom-sources) in place of YouTube videos.
 You are still on the official YouTube™️ webpage with full access to comments, likes, (borked playlists), and recommendations.

 >Note: I did not create any of the [Sources](#custom-sources) nor do I have any affiliations with them.
 I only embed them into "youtube.com".